Prossimo/prossimo-app/README.md

 npm run lint
 ```

 This command is powered by `eslint`.
 We mostly rely on the [config used by aribnb](https://github.com/airbnb/javascript), but have a few minor changes (see our `.eslintrc` for that).
-Also, our tests and development tools use slightly different configurations as well, but mostly follow our root configuration. _Currently, our configuration produces a lot of warnings (yellow).
-This is okay for now.
-However, any errors (red) are not okay and should be fixed immediately._
+Also, our tests and development tools use slightly different configurations as well, but mostly follow our root configuration.

 Then, run unit tests with this command: